Pamela-Chebii/pam_movie_analysis/README.md

-The data analysed different movie data sets to determine the best types of movies for Microsoft to specialize in and also to recommend the best types of movies.
+The data analysed different movie data sets to determine the best tyes of movies To recommend the best movies for microsoft to specialize in.
-Data for im.db was analyzed
-Data for budgets, reviews and gross were also analyzed